 - The speed of air

-Pick one of these flute tone colours that sounds the best to you (remember – focused, rich and clear).
+Finally, pick one of these flute tone colours that sounds the best to you (remember – focused, rich and clear).
 Can you match that same tone when playing higher or lower notes?

 Next, you can attempt to enhance these different tones by playing around with the idea of resonance.
 Practise by forming the vowel sounds A-E-I-O-U, dropping your jaw, yawning with your mouth closed as you play to make changes to the shape and size of the throat cavity.